damras/Azure-Document-Intelligence-Labs-/Labs/README.md

 ## 🛠️ Initial Setup (Do This First!)

-Before starting Lab 1, you need to set up your environment:
+> **⚠️ IMPORTANT:** Before starting Lab 1, you must create an Azure Document Intelligence resource and configure your credentials.

+### 📖 Complete Setup Guide

+**Follow this guide first:** [Azure Document Intelligence Service Setup Guide](AZURE_SETUP.md)

+This comprehensive guide includes:
+- ✅ Step-by-step Azure Portal instructions with screenshots
+- ✅ How to create the Document Intelligence resource
+- ✅ How to retrieve your Endpoint and API Key
+- ✅ Pricing information and cost management
+- ✅ Troubleshooting common issues

+### Quick Setup Summary

+Once you've created your Azure resource (see guide above):

 ### 1. Azure Resources
-- Create an Azure Document Intelligence resource in the Azure Portal
+- ✅ Azure Document Intelligence resource created in Azure Portal
-- Note your **Endpoint URL** and **API Key**
+- ✅ **Endpoint URL** and **API Key** retrieved from "Keys and Endpoint"

 ### 2. Project Structure
 Create the main Labs directory: